sudodoki/nlp-how-to-annotate/README.md

 ## NER (Span annotations)

+*aka Sequence labelling*

 These are useful for NER and involve selecting contiguous set of text in document and marking with corresponding class.

 ### Jupyter

 See [samples/jupyter/Span_annotation.ipynb].
 Be aware this was created in python version 3 (and probably would run with minor modifications on python 2).
 There's possibility to do even more responsive/dynamic solution using js in widget and handling mouse events & tracking current selection.
+You can provide custom tokenizer function to mark sentences/paragraphs as belonging to certain class.

 ### m8nware/ann